Who Pays Closing Costs: Buyer Or Seller?

 Stand Out By Covering Closing Costs

-However, you might also save money by taking the opposite tack.
+You might also save money by taking the approach that’s opposite of the one discussed above.

 Although seller concessions can be nice, there’s a flip side: Sellers are often motivated to work with the prospective buyer who has the cleanest offer with the fewest strings attached.

-For example, if you’re in a situation where there are multiple bids on the home, it may actually work to your advantage to have a lower bid but the ability to pay for your full closing cost, rather than to have a higher bid with concessions included.
+For example, if you’re in a situation where a home has multiple bids, it may actually work to your advantage to have a lower bid but the ability to pay your full amount in closing costs, as opposed to having a higher bid with concessions included.

-Because a lender can’t lend you any more than the home is worth, a seller may actually benefit if you don’t offer more because you’re lowering the risk of the deal falling through later on.
+Because a lender can’t lend you any more than the home is worth, a seller may actually benefit if you don’t offer more.
+That’s because you’re lowering the risk of the deal falling through later on.
 If you pay the closing costs for yourself, it makes it that much sweeter.

-Understanding who pays closing costs and how to negotiate with sellers can be complicated if you’ve never purchased a home before.
+Understanding who pays closing costs and how to negotiate with sellers can be complicated if you’ve never purchased a home.
 Remember that your real estate agent is working for you and will know what to ask for in your market.

 Who pays for legal fees?